stuartfong1/NFT-Buddy/README.md

 # NFT Buddy
-Grade 12 Culminating project for ICS4UA written in Java in Eclipse.
+Grade 12 culminating project for ICS4UA written in Java in Eclipse.
 It is a program that allows the user to tokenize a file using Hedera.
 It also includes a market, where it simulates the exchange of non-fungible tokens for hbars.

 ## Setup
 ### Create a Hedera Testnet Account